ChillarAnand/emacsism/emacsism.md

 ## 1. Write a python script to update table in MySQL.

 **Without Emacs:** For writing Python code, I will be using IDE.
-Sine I dont know how to update table in MySQL, I have to open browser, go to stackoverflow, search for it and find relevant code.
+Since I dont know how to update table in MySQL, I have to open browser, go to stackoverflow, search for it and find relevant code.
 Then I have to open a terminal, create a mysql process and test the query.
 Once I know that it is working fine, I have to go back to editor and use that query in script.

 **With Emacs:** Emacs has stackexchange client.
 So I can search for it in stackoverflow from Emacs.
 When I get the results, I can select relevant code and then send that directly to MySQL process which is running in Emacs.
 If that code works, I can switch back to python script and paste it.